-English Tenor Thomas Drew began his studies in the U.K before moving to the US to pursue his Masters degree at the world-renowned Jacobs School of Music.
-He is now completing his Performance Diploma at The Meadows School of the Arts, SMU, with Clifton Forbis.
+Lyric Tenor Thomas Drew began his studies in the U.K before moving to the US to pursue his Masters degree at the world-renowned Jacobs School of Music.

-In August 2019, Thomas will take up the position as Apprentice Artist at the Lyric Opera of Kansas City whilst studying for an Artist Certificate at UMKC with Raymond Feener.
+He recently completed his tenure as an Apprentice Artist at the Lyric Opera of Kansas City whilst studying for an Artist Certificate at UMKC with Raymond Feener.

-Oratorio performances have included Handel’s Messiah and Mozart’s Requiem at St Martin in the Fields, Bach’s St. John Passion, Bach Cantata 147, Haydn’s The Creation, and the semi-chorus in Mendelssohn’s Elijah conducted by Edward Gardner.
-In the US, Thomas has sung with the Bloomington Chamber Singers as a soloist in Mozart’s Requiem and various Bach Cantatas.
+In the U.K performances have included Handel’s Messiah and Mozart’s Requiem at St Martin in the Fields, Bach’s St. John Passion, Bach Cantata 147, Haydn’s The Creation, and the semi-chorus in Mendelssohn’s Elijah conducted by Edward Gardner.

 Thomas was a former member of Genesis Sixteen directed by Harry Christophers and Eamonn Dougan.
 He was also a member of The Carice Singers and sang on their recent recording of Warlock’s Choral Works with Naxos.